Louisiana Town Apologizes For Using Siren From ‘The Purge’ To Signal Coronavirus Curfew

 Louisiana, like so many other states, has issued social-distancing guidelines and other orders in order to stem the spread of the coronavirus pandemic.
 In the town of Crowley, that also includes a 9:00 p.m. curfew, after which all residents must stay inside their homes.

+To alert residents to the curfew, Crowley police rolled through town, sounding their sirens.
 Unfortunately, the siren tone that they played struck the wrong chord with many residents of the community.
 That’s because they played the same sequence that’s used in the movies in The Purge franchise.

 For those not familiar, The Purge franchise is a series of movies, beginning with the eponymous 2013 film, that takes place in a dystopian version of America, a number of years in the future.
-In order to fight crime and maintain social order, for a 12-hour period one night each year, there is not crime, and anyone can “purge” — which is to say, kill, maim, vandalize, anything they want, in order to get their violent urges out of their systems — without any legal consequences.
+In order to fight crime and maintain social order, for a 12-hour period one night each year, there is no crime, and anyone can “purge” — which is to say, kill, maim, vandalize, anything they want, in order to get their violent urges out of their systems — without any legal consequences.

 The siren can be heard in the trailer below, at the 1:20 mark.
 Be warned: the trailer is violent and contains strong language.